Corporate Culture - Your Secret Weapon in Talent Management: How to Define and Enhance Yours

 Defining Your Culture

 To define your culture, begin with identifying the core values that capture the distinctive character of your company.
 Invite employees to participate in an information gathering process (whether it be through meetings, surveys, focus groups, etc.) to uncover and define the essence of your organization’s “personality,” so to speak.
-These questions are a good starting point:

 Although culture varies greatly from company to company, one thing is for sure: a clearly defined culture makes it easier to hire employees who complement that culture.
 Another benefit of a well-defined culture is that it instills a sense of belonging in every employee.
 And who doesn’t crave a sense of belonging?
 When employees know they work for a company whose culture is aligned with their own values, they are more inspired and supported to perform at their best ability.

 Companies who truly care about their team members are the most coveted to work for.
 They think of the person as a whole, not just an employee.
 When vying for new hires, companies are pulling out all the stops.
-Some are offering customized benefits for working parents – such as onsite childcare and flexible time off, remote work opportunities, job sharing, etc. To read further about the many ways companies are providing supportive cultures for working parents, particularly mothers (who, by the way, number more than 60 million in the U.S. labor force), read this comprehensive article from SHRM that also features thoughts from Heather Huisken, a talent consultant for a consulting company whose culture ranks very high.
-Want proof?
-Take a look at this information gleaned from the company’s, 2018 Employee Satisfaction Survey.
-More than 80% of respondents either Strongly Agreed or Agreed that the company does a good job of offering work-life balance programs.
+Some are offering customized benefits for working parents – such as onsite childcare and flexible time off, remote work opportunities, job sharing, etc.

 “When it comes to talent acquisition, we’ve found that company culture is one of the top factors that influence a new hire’s decision to come aboard.
 On the retention side, when a company lives its core values through all aspects of what they do – from hiring, sending out emails, transparency about company plans and profits, and leaders considering the needs of people first before processes – the better the employee stay rate is going to be.”

-"What I’ve seen happen over time at my company is our culture has grown stronger.
+"What I’ve seen happen over time at EDSI is our culture has grown stronger.
 Our team members who are deeply involved and invested in the company’s success want to see it do well.
 As a result, they do their part in not only their daily job, but in sharing with others what the organization is all about."

 Culture sets the context for everything a company does.
 A strong culture is common practice among highly successful companies because they have well-defined core values and consensus at the top regarding cultural priorities that align with the organization and its goals.
 Leaders in successful companies cultivate a positive culture every day and they usually work in tandem with HR and marketing to communicate their cultural identities to employees as well as prospective new hires.